rook/rook/Documentation/ceph-monitoring.md

 ```console
 kubectl apply -f https://raw.githubusercontent.com/coreos/prometheus-operator/v0.26.0/bundle.yaml
 ```
+> **NOTE**: If your rook-ceph cluster is deployed on Kubernetes 1.16+ then `v0.26.0/bundle.yaml` of prometheus-operator
+> will not work.
+Use [v0.34.0/bundle.yaml](https://raw.githubusercontent.com/coreos/prometheus-operator/v0.34.0/bundle.yaml) which supports Kubernetes 1.16+.

 This will start the Prometheus operator, but before moving on, wait until the operator is in the `Running` state: